Harry & Meghan Help Save An Elephant In Newly Released Instagram Pics

-Prince Harry and Meghan Markle are wasting no time in putting their new Instagram account, @SussexRoyal, to use.
-The couple has just released five new new pictures in honor of the Duke of Sussex’s work with the African Parks Network.
+Prince Harry and Meghan Markle are wasting no time putting their new Instagram account, @SussexRoyal, to use.
+The couple has just released five new pictures in honor of the Duke of Sussex’s work with the African Parks Network.

-The pictures seem to be a concentrated effort to bring more attention to the Royals’ support of environmental preservation.
+The pictures seem to be a concentrated effort to bring more attention to the royals’ support of environmental preservation.
 Yesterday, Prince Harry and his brother William attended the Our Planet premiere at The National History Museum in London.
 The nature documentary, narrated by eco-warrior David Attenborough, is currently available on Netflix.

-The caption for the Instagram collection elaborated on the Royals’ focus on wildlife.
+The caption for the Instagram collection elaborated on the royals’ focus on wildlife.

 “The Duke of Sussex continues to advocate for the communities and wildlife that coexist in some of the most vulnerable environments around the world.”

-The message made sure to include not only statements about wildlife itself, but also the impact of its destruction on local communities.
+The message made sure to include not only statements about wildlife itself but also the impact of its destruction on local communities.

 “Be it human wildlife conflict or natural disasters, these communities (park rangers, school children, families) are on the frontline of conservation and we must do more to help them as we also work to safeguard the animals and landscapes that are in critical danger.”